-The amygdala, anterior cingulate, and hippocampus have also been studied.
-These structures are part of the limbic system — the emotional part of the brain.
+The amygdala, anterior cingulate and hippocampus are part of the limbic system — the emotional part of the brain.
 The amygdala is important in emotional arousal, as well as processing social information.
 The hippocampus allows for the short-term and eventual long-term storage of information while the anterior cingulate works as a type of central executive, directing attention where it is most required.

-Autopsies of autistic individuals have revealed abnormalities of both the hippocampus and the amygdala.
-Fewer connections and smaller hippocampi have been found.
-This could lead to difficulties in forming new memories or associating emotions with past memories (Kemper & Bauman, 1998), and may contribute to difficulties seen in people with autism with respect to social reciprocity and social awareness.
-Further study is needed in these areas.
-Some have suggested that the amygdala may be important for mediating physiological arousal and if it is not as active, the person may well not be as motivated for participating in social activities (Dawson et al., 1998; Klin et al., 2003).
+Autopsies of autistic individuals have revealed abnormalities of both the hippocampus and the amygdala including fewer connections and smaller hippocampi.
+This finding could lead to difficulties in forming new memories or associating emotions with past memories (Carlson, 2014), and may contribute to difficulties seen in people with autism with respect to social reciprocity and social awareness.
+Structural neuroimaging studies of children with autism show the volume of the amygdala and hippocampus to be enlarged (Groen, Teluij, Buitelaar, & Tendolkar, 2010), although further research is needed in these areas.
+Some have suggested that the amygdala may be important for mediating physiological arousal and if it is not as active, the person may well not be as motivated for participating in social activities (Murphy, Deeley, Daly, Ecker, O'Brien, Hallahan, & Murphy, 2012).

-Areas of the frontal lobes have also been studied.
 Both the frontal lobes and the upper area of the temporal lobes are important for understanding and perception of social interactions as well as interpretation of facial expressions.
-The frontal lobes have also been implicated in the ability to take another’s perspective — or in social cognition.
+The frontal lobes have also been implicated in the ability to take another's perspective — or in social cognition.
 These areas are intimately connected to the limbic system as well as the temporal lobe areas discussed earlier in this section.
-Studies of brain metabolism have found reduced activity in these regions of the brain in patients with autism particularly when asked to perform tasks that tap social cognition and perception (Castelli et al., 2002; Ernst et al., 1997; Haznedar et al., 2000).
+Studies of brain metabolism have found reduced activity in these regions of the brain in patients with autism particularly when asked to perform tasks that tap social cognition and perception (Harms, Martin, & Wallace, 2010).

 Aylward, E. H., Minshew, N. J., Field, K., Sparks, B. F., & Singh, N. (2002).
 Effects of age on brain volume and head circumference in autism.
 Neurology, 59, 175-183.